ecilasun/riscvtool/README.md

 # Platforms supported

 Currently ROM images and samples are provided for the following platform, under their respective directies:
-- E32
-- E32C
-- E32D
 - E32E (Most up-to-date and latest version actively developed)
+- E32 - soon to be deprecated
+- E32C - soon to be deprecated
+- E32D - soon to be deprecated
-- NekoIchi
+- NekoIchi - soon to be deprecated
-- NekoSan
+- NekoSan - soon to be deprecated
-- NekoYon
+- NekoYon - soon to be deprecated

-NOTE: Older platforms than the most active one may be deprecated over time.

 # Prerequisites